erdogant/hgboost/docs/source/Cross validation and hyperparameter tuning.rst

 You may want to set the boolean value at False ``train_test=False`` if the number of training samples is very low which would lead in a poorly trained model.

-Gridsearch
+hgboost
 ----------

-In ``urldetect`` we incorporated hyperparameter optimization using a gridseach :func:`urldetect._gridsearch`.
+In ``urldetect`` we incorporated hyperparameter optimization using a gridseach :func:`urldetect._hgboost`.
 The goal is to evaluate the value of the combination of parameters in the learning process.
-The use of gridsearch is set True as default by a boolean value ``gridsearch=True`` in the function :func:`urldetect.fit_transform` or :func:`urldetect.fit`.
+The use of hgboost is set True as default by a boolean value ``hgboost=True`` in the function :func:`urldetect.fit_transform` or :func:`urldetect.fit`.
-You may want to set this value at ``gridsearch=False`` if the number of samples is very low which would lead in a poorly trained model.
+You may want to set this value at ``hgboost=False`` if the number of samples is very low which would lead in a poorly trained model.

 Hyperparameter optimization
 ---------------------------

-In our gridsearch we evaluate the Term frequency–inverse document frequency (TF-IDF) and the logistic regression parameters.
+In our hgboost we evaluate the Term frequency–inverse document frequency (TF-IDF) and the logistic regression parameters.

 .. code:: python